‘RHOBH’ Star Teddi Mellencamp And Husband Edwin Conceived Third Child Naturally After Fertility Struggles

-Teddi Mellencamp was completely shocked when she learned that she and her husband, Edwin Arroyave, were expecting their third child, especially considering the infertility struggles the couple endured before conceiving their two older children, seven-year-old Slate and five-year-old Cruz.
+Teddi Mellencamp was completely shocked when she learned that she and her husband, Edwin Arroyave, were expecting their third child, especially considering the infertility struggles the couple endured before conceiving their two older children, 7-year-old Slate and 5-year-old Cruz.

 During a recent episode of her Teddi Tea Pod podcast, the 38-year-old Real Housewives of Beverly Hills star revealed she underwent intrauterine insemination to conceive her first child, Slate, before later suffering a number of failed rounds of in-vitro fertilization and a miscarriage in the years that followed.